wdyjwdy/notes/network/dns.md

 | CNAME | Domain Name Alias -> Domain Name      |
 | NS    | Domain Name -> DNS Server Domain Name |
 | AAAA  | Domain Name -> IPv6                   |

+> [!TIP] > **If TLD returns only the domain, how do Local server kown its IP?**
+> TLD returns a Glue Record: is a type of DNS record that associates a nameserver's hostname with its IP address